UoMResearchIT/mine-the-gaps/README.md

 `docker-compose  up -d`

 #### Test the web app on localhost
-Test the web application by opening `localhost:8000` in a browser Note that no data has been loaded yet, so the map will be empty.
+Test the web application by opening `localhost:8000` in a browser.
+*Note that no data has been loaded yet, so the map will be empty.*

 #### How to set up admin users on the web app
 Run the Django management tool (running inside the docker container).
 Run: